wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

           value,
           parse,
           format,
-          onChange: (e, fieldValue) => {
+          onChange: (...args) => {
-            // The handler takes the field's value as the last parameter that can be used to set the state setValue(fieldValue);
+            // React Cool Form appends the field's value to the last parameter
-            onChange(e);
+            // We can use it to set the state const fieldValue = args.pop();
+            setValue(fieldValue);
+            // Pass the rest parameters to the callback onChange(...args);
           },
           onBlur,
         })}